nginxinc/nginx-amplify-doc/amplify-guide.md

 You can apply sorting, search, and filters to the **Inventory** to quickly find the system in question.
 You can search and filter by hostname, IP address, architecture etc. You can use regular expressions with the search function.

-**Note.** Bear in mind, that you'd also need to stop or uninstall the agent on the systems being removed from the monitoring — otherwise the objects will reappear in the UI.
+**Note.** Bear in mind, that you'd also need to stop or uninstall the agent on the systems being removed from the monitoring— otherwise the objects will reappear in the UI.
 Be sure to delete any system specific alert rules too.

 ### Dashboards